crackedacorn/40k-System-Generator/README.md

-# 40k-System-Generator
+# System Generator for Warhammer 40k Rogue Trader

-System Generator for Warhammer 40k Rogue Trader
+Interface is nonexistant so running program wont do anything yet.